 Mr. Greager joined Baytex as President and CEO on November 4, 2022.
 He is an accomplished energy executive with 30 years of operations and management experience.
-He is the former President, Chief Executive Officer and Director of NYSElisted Civitas Resources, Inc. (formerly Bonanza Creek Energy, Inc.), a position he held from 2018 to 2022.
+He is the former President, Chief Executive Officer and Director of NYSE-listed Civitas Resources, Inc. (formerly Bonanza Creek Energy, Inc.), a position he held from 2018 to 2022.
 Prior to joining Bonanza Creek / Civitas, Mr. Greager was a Vice President and General Manager at Encana Oil & Gas where he was accountable for a multi-basin portfolio.
 He joined Encana in 2006 and served in various management and executive positions.
 Prior to Encana, Mr. Greager spent two years at Dominion Resources and over eleven years at Helmerich & Payne, Inc. Mr. Greager previously served as a board member at the Western Energy Alliance, Colorado Oil and Gas Association, Hunter Ridge Energy Services and the Texas Parks and Wildlife Foundation.
 Mr. Greager holds a Master's degree in Economics from the University of Oklahoma, a B.S. in Engineering from the Colorado School of Mines, and is a licensed professional engineer.

-- (1) Restricted Awards are Share Settled Restricted Awards.
-Performance Awards are comprised of 306,011 Performance Awards and 272,507 Share Settled Performance Awards. - (2) As President and Chief Executive Officer, Mr. Greager is typically invited to attend all Committee meetings.
+- (1) As President and Chief Executive Officer, Mr. Greager is typically invited to attend all Committee meetings. - (2) Restricted Awards are Share Settled Restricted Awards.
+Performance Awards are comprised of 815,065 Performance Awards and 186,039 Share Settled Performance Awards.